 - If you are going to retain a property in the UK then you need to understand the rules in the UK for non-resident landlords.
 There is more information on GOV.UK.
 In addition, the overseas country may expect you to pay tax there on your UK rental profit;

 - You need to tell HMRC if you sell a UK property – see GOV.UK for more information.
 There are additional factors to consider if the property is, or was previously, your main home in the UK.
 In particular, please note that the government have announced that from April 2020 the exemption from capital gains tax which applies to the final period of ownership is reducing from 18 months to 9 months ;

 If you want to transfer property of any sort between spouses or civil partners, remember that the UK has generous rules which often allow that to happen without tax consequences.
 The overseas territory may not be as generous, so the timing of when you do it is important;

 - Continuing to have UK income –

-- If you are going to continue having UK income sources when you are abroad you need to understand how the overseas country is going to tax those sources.
-You should also approach HMRC Residency to determine whether you can have UK sources paid to you without deduction of UK tax at source;
+- If you are going to continue having other UK income sources when you are abroad you need to understand how the UK and the overseas country are going to tax those sources.
+You should also approach HMRC Residency to determine whether any UK sources which are currently paid to you with deduction of UK tax at source can be paid gross;

 - Withdrawals from UK pension funds –

-- If moving abroad coincides with cashing in pension funds or receiving a golden handshake this needs to be considered with both tax regimes in mind;
+- If moving abroad coincides with cashing in pension funds or receiving a golden handshake or termination/redundancy payment, this needs to be considered with both tax regimes in mind;

 - If you have a pension from a government or local authority source, some countries will not tax these but they will continue to be taxed in the UK.
 You need to check whether the UK has a double taxation agreement setting out the rules for which country taxes such pensions;